sarub0b0/kubetui/README.md

 Alternatively, you can download the precompiled binary from the [GitHub Release page](https://github.com/sarub0b0/kubetui/releases) that matches your operating system.
 Once downloaded, you can run the binary directly without any additional installation steps.

 Choose the method that suits your needs and preferences.

-## Features

-Kubetui offers the following features to help you monitor and manage your Kubernetes resources:

-- **Pods List and Container Logs**: Easily view a list of pods and their container logs.
-- **ConfigMap and Secret Watching**: Monitor ConfigMaps and secrets, and decode their data.
-- **Network-related Resources**: Explore a list of network-related resources and their descriptions.
-- **Events Watching**: Stay updated with a real-time view of Kubernetes events.
-- **Specific Resources Watching (List / YAML)**: View specific resources in list or YAML format.
-- **Namespace Multiple Selections**: Select and view multiple namespaces simultaneously.
-- **Context Selection**: Change the Kubernetes context you want to operate on.
-- **Clipboard Support (Text Copy)**: Copy text conveniently using mouse actions.
-- **Mouse Event Support**: Leverage mouse events for a smoother user experience.
-- **Search Functionality**: Easily search for specific keywords within the interface.
-- **Item Filtering**: Filter items based on multiple keywords separated by spaces.

-Overall, kubetui is a powerful tool designed to provide a safe and efficient way to access and monitor your Kubernetes resources.
-With its user-friendly interface and comprehensive features, it simplifies the process of managing your applications and infrastructure.

 ## Usage